 Respite care - Breaks for carers

 Respite means that you have a break from caring.
-This page explains what respite may be available to you as a carer.
-In this factsheet, we call the person you care for ‘your relative’.
+This section explains what respite may be available to you as a carer.
+In this section, we call the person you care for ‘your relative’.

 - You can get respite through social services.
 They can do an assessment for you and your relative to see if you need a break.

-- If you cannot get respite through social services then charities may be able to help.
+- If you can’t get respite through social services, then charities may be able to help.

 About and types